Aaatresh/Robust-MPC/README.md

 # Robust-MPC

 ## Description
 Implementation of a robust model predictive controller that takes into account modelling errors that occur when trying to approximate a complex system with a simple tractable system.
-The MPC was used for a set-point tracking problem in a servo-mechanical system.
+The MPC was applied to a set-point tracking problem in a servo-mechanical system.

 **Servo-mechanical system:**